phn210/solidity-docgen-template/docs/internal/SampleDoc.md

 [SampleDoc-Struct]: #SampleDoc-Struct
 # `SampleDoc`

 General information about the contract.
 This contract present a proper way to comment code for documetation generator templates' compatibility.
+Note: Order of parameters & return values must match comments' order.